mikrono/tModLoaderWiki_kr_ko/ModPlayer.md

 ### public virtual void GetDyeTraderReward(List<int> rewardPool)

 Allows you to modify what items are possible for the player to earn when giving a Strange Plant to the Dye Trader.

+### public virtual void ModifyDrawHeadLayers(List<PlayerHeadLayer> layers)

+Allows you to modify the drawing of the player head on the minimap.
+This is done by removing from, adding to, or rearranging the list, by setting some of the layers' visible field to false, etc.